 An introductory course in the basics of light construction systems.
 Lettering, architectural symbols, dimensioning systems, graphic systems and the use of drafting instruments and materials are studied.
 The student will prepare construction drawings and a study model for a small residence.

-Corequisites: ENG 1111 and CAD 1100
+Coreguisites: ENG 1111 and DSM 0803 or